Easy Guitar Chords For Beginners – 12 Chords You Need To Know

 7) F Major

 Still, others find the sound somewhat complacent and able to bend to whatever mood you would like it to be.
-F major must have the notes: F, A, and C.

 8) B Minor

-This is a great chord to learn because its “shape” is moveable.
+This is a great chord to learn not only because it is used frequently, but also because its “shape” is very useful.
 This shape can be moved up and down the neck to play in different keys.
+Example: If you know B minor then you already know the shape of C minor and B Flat minor.

 This chord takes some practice to play it well but it’s well worth it.
 “Hotel California” by the Eagles says all you need to know about the key of B minor.
-B minor must have notes: B, D, and F#.

 9) D Minor